IbrahimDelice/ibrahimdelice.github.io/ağbetleri/makaleler/-t--+--tır--yapısındaki-fiillerde--t--ile--tır--eklerinin-bulunuşu-ve--t--nin-ilave-ses-olarak-kullanımı.md

 # FINDING –t- AND –tIr- AFFIXES IN VERBS OF [ -t- + -tIr-] STRUCTURE AND USING –t- AS ADDITION VOICE

 ## ABSTRACT
-It is accepted ı, i, u, ü vowels and y, n consanats are accepted as affixes which take part in Turkish syntax with phonological function.
-Some resarchers also add a, evowels and s, ş consanants to these affixes.
+It is accepted `ı`, `i`, `u`, `ü` vowels and `y`, `n` consanats are accepted as affixes which take part in Turkish syntax with phonological function.
+Some resarchers also add `a`, evowels and `s`, `ş` consanants to these affixes.
 It isn’t mentioned about t which is used between verb themes and causative affix.
 Whereas it is seen that it is used directly with phonological function in some examples and it [Dergideki Sayfa: 160]  pretends to use with phonological function because its gramatical function couldn’t be perceived in some examples.
-In this article it will be interrogated the functions of –t- and –tIr- in verbs with structure of –t- + -tIr- which has been listed from Turkish Dictionary and it will be worked to see that –t- is an additional voice in some conditions.
+In this article it will be interrogated the functions of `–t-` and `–tIr-` in verbs with structure of `–t-` + `-tIr-` which has been listed from Turkish Dictionary and it will be worked to see that `–t-` is an additional voice in some conditions.

 :::note Key Words
 Auxiliary voice, verb, causative, factitive, kılışlama.